• Skip to primary navigation

 • Tips

-Smoked Salmon Egg Salad Lettuce Wrap
+Smoked Salmon Egg Salad Lettuce Wrap Recipe

-February 11, 2018 By Joe 3 Comments
+February 11, 2018 By Joe Boyle 3 Comments

 84 shares

-• Facebook15
+• Facebook

-Jump to Recipe Print Recipe
+Jump to Recipe

-Here’s a great tasting lunch/brunch idea…smoked salmon egg salad lettuce wrap.
+Here’s a great-tasting lunch/brunch idea…smoked salmon egg salad lettuce wrap.
 The flavor blend in this dish is amazing.

-Disclaimer: This recipe post for smoked salmon egg salad lettuce wrap contains an affiliate link.
+This recipe post for smoked salmon egg salad lettuce wrap contains an affiliate link.

-I really love smoked salmon, especially the cold smoked kind.
-It is sold in small packages of 3 or 4 ounces and is a little pricey.
 The package I bought was around $5.00 for 3 ounces.
-The thing about it though, is that you get so much flavor out of the salmon and it easily flavors anything it’s blended with.
-In this case, it is added to an egg salad with dill and capers and the salmon flavor easily shines through.
+The thing about it, though, is that you get so much flavor out of the salmon, and it easily flavors anything it’s blended with.
+In this case, it is added to an egg salad with dill and capers, and the salmon flavor easily shines through.
 You should also check out my recipe for creamy scrambled eggs with smoked salmon.
 Did I say I love smoked salmon?

 Six easy to peel eggs cooked in a pressure cooker.

-First off though…the hard-cooked eggs.
-We received an electric Crock Pot pressure cooker , (#affiliate link), for Christmas, (just like an Instant Pot), and use it constantly.
-I read somewhere that if you cook eggs in the pressure cooker, the shells are much easier to get off.
 One of my pet peeves are eggshells that are hard to remove and you end up ripping the egg white.
 Take a look at the photo above and look at how there are hemispheres of eggshells.
 These were incredibly easy to peel and it was 8 minutes in the pressure cooker.
 And you can pressure cook as many eggs as fit into the pot and the time would be the same.

-Anyone thinking easy deviled eggs?
+Is anyone thinking of easy deviled eggs?

 Ingredients for Smoked salmon egg salad lettuce wraps.